-- Induce proliferation and differentiation of various cell types (eg, progenitor cells, osteoblasts, epidermal cells) - Enhance/modulate production of collagen, proteoglycans, and tissue inhibitor of metalloproteinases (TIMP) - Stimulate angiogenesis and chemotaxis
+- Induce proliferation and differentiation of various cell types (eg, progenitor cells, osteoblasts, epidermal cells) - Enhance / modulate production of collagen, proteoglycans, and tissue inhibitor of metalloproteinases (TIMP) - Stimulate angiogenesis and chemotaxis

-In order to evaluate the differences between ACP and whole blood, ACP was prepared from the venous blood of 20 healthy donors and the concentrations of platelets, red blood cells (RBCs), and white blood cells (WBCs) were measured with a standard complete blood cell count.
-We found the density of platelets to be more than twice as high in the ACP versus whole blood.7 From the same report, there was an average reduction of 80% WBCs (specifically 99.9% reduction of neutrophils) and 99.4% RBCs.
+In order to evaluate the differences between ACP and whole blood, ACP was prepared from the venous blood of 20 healthy donors.
+The concentrations of platelets, red blood cells (RBCs), and white blood cells (WBCs) were measured with a standard complete blood cell count.
+Density of platelets was more than twice as high in the ACP versus whole blood.7 Additionally, there was an average reduction of 80% WBCs (specifically, 99.9% reduction of neutrophils) and 99.4% RBCs.

-In order to determine the effect ACP has on particular cell lines, in vitro culture work was done with human tenocytes, osteoblasts, and myocytes.
+To determine the effect ACP has on particular cell lines, in vitro culture work was done with human tenocytes, osteoblasts, and myocytes.

-Peripheral blood was obtained from 8 donors and proliferation of the cell lines was measured for the following 5 culture groups: (1) negative control, cells cultured with 2% or 5% fetal bovine serum (FBS); (2) positive/proliferative control, cells cultured with 10% or 15% FBS; (3) whole blood; (4) a buffy coat-based PRP system containing 7× platelet concentration and 4× WBC concentration; and (5) ACP.
+Peripheral blood was obtained from 8 donors and proliferation of the cell lines was measured for five culture groups: negative control, cells cultured with 2% or 5% fetal bovine serum (FBS); positive/proliferative control, cells cultured with 10% or 15% FBS; whole blood; a buffy-coat-based PRP system containing 7× platelet concentration and 4× WBC concentration; and ACP.

 An ANOVA statistical analysis was completed to compare the different culture groups.
-ACP resulted in an increase in proliferation that was statistically significant (P < .05) over the negative control, positive control, and whole blood culture groups for each of the three cell lines.
-ACP-induced proliferation was also statistically greater than the buffy coat-based PRP culture group for the osteoblast and myocyte cell lines.
+ACP resulted in an increase in proliferation that was statistically significant (P <.05) over the negative control, positive control, and whole blood culture groups for each of the three cell lines.
+ACP-induced proliferation was also statistically greater than the buffy-coat-base PRP culture group for the osteoblast and myocyte cell lines.
 ACP was not statistically different from the buffy coat PRP for tenoctyes, but it did approach significance and had an increased proliferative mean.8